BwanaBob/opie/readme.md

 Currently the bot is developed and hosted on a homelab server.
 A production environment has been acquired on Akamai infrastructure and will be utilized in future releases (once slash commands are implemented)

-Join the On Patrol Live Discord server at:
+Join the On Patrol Live Discord server at:<br>
 https://discord.gg/jAA87dd9qv

-or the sister Reddit sub:
+or the sister Reddit sub:<br>
 https://www.reddit.com/r/OnPatrolLive/

-Discuss this bot on it's Discord server:
+Discuss this bot on it's Discord server:<br>
 https://discord.gg/z75ZZzEn6b